sparker888/stickylife/README.md

 - **To dive straight into code samples, head [to Gatsby's documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

-- **For information and Tailwind, head [to Tailwind's documentation](https://tailwindcss.com/).** You can find many resources about Tailwind in many places on the web using a simple Google search.
+- **For information on Tailwind, head [to Tailwind's documentation](https://tailwindcss.com/).** You can find many resources about Tailwind in many places on the web using a simple Google search.

 ## 💫 Deploy